mitmproxy/www/src/content/posts/releases/mitmproxy10/index.md

     QPACK_BLOCKED_STREAMS:    0x0
 ```

-Last but not least, if you prefer to debug your connections in WireShark, mitmproxy's
+Last but not least, if you prefer to debug your connections in Wireshark, mitmproxy's
 QUIC proxying also supports [SSLKEYLOGFILE](https://docs.mitmproxy.org/stable/howto-wireshark-tls/).
-This allows you to decrypt QUIC traffic in WireShark for applications that do not support SSLKEYLOGFILE
+This allows you to decrypt QUIC traffic in Wireshark for applications that do not support SSLKEYLOGFILE
 natively.